addow/garmin-connect-export/README.md

 :exclamation: | This script [now requires Python 3.x](https://github.com/pe-st/garmin-connect-export/issues/64)
 ---|---

 :exclamation: | There is a [report of a deactivated user account that might by caused by using this script](https://github.com/pe-st/garmin-connect-export/issues/60).
 The exact reasons are not known, and my account has never been deactivated.
 But be aware that I can give no guarantee that Garmin tolerates requests made from this script.
 I believe though that this script is fair use (it doesn't do anything other than automating stuff that you do in the browser).
-But be careful if you plan to run the script as periodical task (with `cron` etc)
+But be careful if you plan to run the script as periodical task (with `cron` etc).<br /><br />If you are hammering the Garmin Connect endpoints, it is possible that you end up with a "429 Too Many Requests" error.
+It is just temporarily and you can retry after a certain duration.
 ---|---

-Download a copy of your Garmin Connect data, including stats and GPX tracks.
+Download a copy of your Garmin Connect data, including stats, GPX tracks and/or GPX courses.

 Note that Garmin introduced a while ago (around May 2018, for GDPR compatibility) a possibility to [download all of your Garmin Connect data](https://www.garmin.com/en-US/account/datamanagement/exportdata/) in one zip file.
 Depending on your needs this might be enough, but the script here offers additional features like getting GPX tracks instead of the original upload format or limiting the export to just a couple of activities.